OmegaRogue/way-cooler/README.md

 Way Cooler is under active development.
 If you would like to contribute you can contact me best on [IRC][] (I also hang out on freenode).

+Work towards getting Way Cooler to build again is happening in `fix-wlroots-api`

 **Master is not usable for production**.
 There are old versions of Way Cooler that do work, however: